tkesgar/nuxt-elysia/README.md

 Our goal is to ensure the exact same result between mounting the Elysia app and running the Elysia app as separate server in Node.js.

-> Note that we do not fully support running Nuxt on Bun yet.
-While it might
-> work as expected, we do not currently run test suites for it.
+> Note that there are currently issues when running `bun --bun nuxi dev`
+> (running Nuxt development mode in Bun) that does not happen in production
+> builds.
+See [https://github.com/tkesgar/nuxt-elysia/issues/2] for more
+> details.

 ### `module` option